GRC-to-IT (G2I) Bridge Framework

 Control Reference

-Regulation / Control ID:
+Regulation / Control ID: Reference the specific regulatory citation or control requirement.

 Application: Owner's name